bornon13oct/MovingMachine/README.md

 ## Part 1: One that has the switches and the controls

+To see the live demo of this webpage got to : https://rocky-ocean-23308.herokuapp.com/

 This part of the machine is be a simple webpage with the following components:

 ![image](https://user-images.githubusercontent.com/25412134/38756129-06c67d38-3f86-11e8-8a5d-216b02844509.png)